bluescarni/mppp/doc/sphinx/real.rst

 .. cpp:type:: mpfr_prec_t

-   An integral type defined by the MPFR library, used to represent the precision of ``mpfr_t`` and (by extension) :cpp:class:`~mppp::real` objects.
+   An integral type defined by the MPFR library, used to represent the precision of :cpp:type:`mpfr_t` and (by extension) :cpp:class:`~mppp::real` objects.

 .. cpp:type:: mpfr_exp_t

-   An integral type defined by the MPFR library, used to represent the exponent of ``mpfr_t`` and (by extension) :cpp:class:`~mppp::real` objects.
+   An integral type defined by the MPFR library, used to represent the exponent of :cpp:type:`mpfr_t` and (by extension) :cpp:class:`~mppp::real` objects.

 .. cpp:enum-class:: mppp::real_kind